cau-se/ARCHES-PiCar-X/docs/explore/dtps/dtpdt.md

 # The result should be something like -- 14 15 --
 ```

-Ofcourse the idea of the digital twin prototype is that you use the same configuration as the original system, however, since all containers share the kernel modules of the system this example is executed and in most cases you cannot create two I2C-stub devices, they need to share the I2C device.
-In examples with seriel or network protocols, this would be different.
+Of course the idea of the digital twin prototype is that you use the same configuration as the original system, however, since all containers share the kernel modules of the system this example is executed and in most cases you cannot create two I2C-stub devices, they need to share the I2C device.
+In examples with serial or network protocols, this would be different.

 The digital twin will use the address space `0x15` and two other GPIO pins.